joaquinOnSoft/OTMMFileNamePatternEvaluationService/README.md

+# OTMM Filename Pattern Evaluation Service
 Evaluation condition to be used in an OpenText Media Manager (OTMM) workflow.

-This condition will evalute if the asset file name match a specific pattern (expressed as regular expression:
+This condition will evaluate if the asset filename matches a specific pattern (expressed as a regular expression):

 ```
 HB_\d{2}_\d{2}_[a-zA-Z0-9]{1,17}_((\d{2})|(##(|\d{2})))_((4c)|(1c))_((DE)|(AT)|(CH)|(CZ)|(FCH)|(ICH)|(NL)|(SE)|(RO)|(LU)|(SK))[.]((tif)|(tiff)|(TIF)|(TIFF)|(jpg)|(JPG)|(jpeg)|(JPEG)|(eps)|(EPS)|(psd)|(PSD))